Life Insurance for Your Child: What Would Happen If You Discontinue It

 When is enough, enough?

 We have medical insurance.
 Of course, we have medical insurance.
 But it was your run-of-the-mill type with a per person limit of up to $2,000 in one year.
 A lot of people do not even make a dent in that amount because they never get sick.
-Well, for the years that we have had it, we usually use up (if any) only $400 annually – some for check-ups, others for laboratory tests and procedures (blood tests, colonoscopy) and annual medical exams, for our daughter’s hospitalization (twice these five years) – an amount that is more or less equivalent to what we have paid for it.
+Well, for the years that we have had it, we usually use up (if any) only $400 annually – some for check-ups, others for laboratory tests and procedures (blood tests, colonoscopy) and annual medical exams, some for our daughter’s hospitalization (twice these five years) – an amount that is more or less equivalent to what we have paid for it.
 But this year was different.
 Hubby has about depleted all of it with all of the tests he had to undergo for his heart.

 Solving a Finance Problem